 The method of meditation is where the two forms differ most.
 In Eastern meditation, one empties the mind.
 You empty your mind, you think nothing, essentially, and allow yourself to simply be, to just exist.
-Western culture is very goal oriented, and this is reflected in everything from meditation to religion to art.
-Look at Asian films, paintings, music and comic books, and there’s more focus on “being” rather than “doing”.
+Meditation, according to Buddhist teachings and the teachings of other Eastern religions, is supposed to free the mind from anxiety, stress, anger and other such emotions.
+Thus the main purpose of meditation is to free the mind.

-This can be helpful for anyone of Eastern or Western descent alike, as it allows you to take a moment to simply appreciate life for what it is, to appreciate simply being, the gift of having been born or just being a child of God.
+To free the mind can be helpful for anyone of Eastern or Western descent alike, as it allows you to take a moment to simply appreciate life for what it is, to appreciate simply being, the gift of having been born, or just being a child of God.
 For a Christian, this can even help one become closer to God by just taking in the gifts God has laid out for us, not trying to figure it out or understand it, but just to appreciate it and experience it, to allow the experience to flow through you rather than to be analyzed and studied and contemplated.

 A major component of Christian meditation is to reflect on the love, peace, provision, and goodness as well as the Word of God.
 This is not a component of Eastern meditation.